balerion/ppg-instrument/README.md

 The screen is small and quite delicate.
 Be careful when assembling.
 Should probably design retaining niche better

-the batetry i had lying around was a 1000mAh 60x40mmx5mm battery.
+the battery i had lying around was a 1000mAh 60x40mmx5mm battery.
 This was pretty old, now they make them smaller of larger capacity for same size. probably a smaller one will fit nicely

 The SD card quality is quite important.
 When not in use, larger, faster SD cards will use up a lot of battery.
 I bought some cheap 4Gb ones, which use 200uA when in standby.